matthewheck17/to_do_list/README.md

 ----------------------------------------------------------------------------------------------

-git add .
+git add .<br/>
 ^
 This adds all changed files to the staging area

 ----------------------------------------------------------------------------------------------

-git commit -m "description-of-what-was-added"
+git commit -m "description-of-what-was-added"<br/>
 ^
 This creates a commit with the message "description-of-what-was-added"

 ----------------------------------------------------------------------------------------------

-Then push to a remote branch.
+Then push to the remote branch (ie github repo).
 Up to this point, the branch you have been working on is only on your local machine.

 ----------------------------------------------------------------------------------------------

-git push -u origin new-feature
+git push -u origin new-feature <br/>
 ^
-This pushes your branch (change new-feature to whatever your branch is named) to the origin (the github repo)
+This pushes your branch (here new-feature is whatever your branch is named) to the origin (the github repo)

 ----------------------------------------------------------------------------------------------